elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-is-the-role-of-mucus-production-in-the-respiratory-system-and-how-does-overproduction-affect-individuals-with-asthma.md

 score: -1.0
 related_article1:
     id: 168788
+    title: >-
-    title: What are the main causes and triggers of asthma, and how do they lead to an asthma attack?
+        What are the main causes and triggers of asthma, and how do they lead to an asthma attack?
     subject: Health Studies
     url: /learn/health-studies/questions/what-are-the-main-causes-and-triggers-of-asthma-and-how-do-they-lead-to-an-asthma-attack
 related_article2:
+    id: 168791
+    title: >-
+        How does muscle contraction in the bronchial muscles affect breathing during an asthma attack?
+    subject: Health Studies
+    url: /learn/health-studies/questions/how-does-muscle-contraction-in-the-bronchial-muscles-affect-breathing-during-an-asthma-attack
+related_article3:
     id: 168785
+    title: >-
-    title: Describe the structure and function of alveoli and explain how dust and smoking can impact them.
+        Describe the structure and function of alveoli and explain how dust and smoking can impact them.
     subject: Health Studies
     url: /learn/health-studies/questions/describe-the-structure-and-function-of-alveoli-and-explain-how-dust-and-smoking-can-impact-them
-related_article3:
-    id: 168786
-    title: What are the primary causes and modes of transmission for Tuberculosis (TB)?
-    subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-primary-causes-and-modes-of-transmission-for-tuberculosis-tb
 related_article4:
-    id: 168788
+    id: 168794
-    title: What are the main causes and triggers of asthma, and how do they lead to an asthma attack?
+    title: >-
+        What factors affect the ventilation rate and how do respiratory conditions influence oxygen intake and tidal volume?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-main-causes-and-triggers-of-asthma-and-how-do-they-lead-to-an-asthma-attack
+    url: /learn/health-studies/questions/what-factors-affect-the-ventilation-rate-and-how-do-respiratory-conditions-influence-oxygen-intake-and-tidal-volume
 related_article5:
-    id: 168793
+    id: 168794
-    title: Discuss the causes and symptoms of emphysema and its effects on the alveoli.
+    title: >-
+        What factors affect the ventilation rate and how do respiratory conditions influence oxygen intake and tidal volume?
     subject: Health Studies
-    url: /learn/health-studies/questions/discuss-the-causes-and-symptoms-of-emphysema-and-its-effects-on-the-alveoli
+    url: /learn/health-studies/questions/what-factors-affect-the-ventilation-rate-and-how-do-respiratory-conditions-influence-oxygen-intake-and-tidal-volume
 ---

 &nbsp;